Fabbboy/kingom/README.md

 After about 10 seconds of thinking:
 I guess we remove DefaultPipeline and use BasePipeline using protected attributes and then when I'm building my own game I'm going to see if iu need it or not :).
 If you reading this need something like this open a Issue.

+Update:
+I moved all the items to the `BasePipeline` add getters and setters but made them all virtual so you could potentially override them or take them out completly if you need to.

+Next steps:
+- Check if all components work together
+- Add state to the `BasePipeline` for example if the shader is already mounted
+- implement the actual `render` function
+- rewrite main to use the pipeline

 ### Build
 It should built on Linux, Macos and Windows.
 If not, please open an issue.
 You have two options to build it:
 1. The project provides a `vcpkg.json` file.
 This includes everything you need to build the project.
 Just download the vcpkg tool.